Native Children’s Survival Board Member

 Following the tour, Dakota joined her father, Carlos Santana, Peter Maffay, and Yusuf Islam (a.k.a.
 Cat Stevens) in a Concert for Peace in Bochum, Germany.
 Dakota had the distinct pleasure of performing with and singing Carlos Santana’s classic hit OYE COMO VA.

-After graduating with a B.A. degree in Music, Dakota was invited to attend and perform at COP15, the United Nations Conference of the Parties on Climate Change in Copenhagen, Denmark.
+After graduating with a B.F.A. in Music, Dakota was invited to attend and perform at COP15, the United Nations Conference of the Parties on Climate Change in Copenhagen, Denmark.
 Attending meetings and singing at various events during COP15 including the Indigenous Peoples Day Celebration at the Museum of Denmark, her involvement reinforced how Dakota wants to live her life and how passionate she is for the rights of Mother Earth and all peoples.

 Upon her return from Europe, Dakota began writing with a diverse group of artists and musicians and performed at renowned venues in Hollywood and in the Southwest including the House of Blues, Conga Room, Santa Fe Band Stand, Taos Plaza Live, and the Taos Performing Arts Center.
 She sang and performed in the Native Children’s Survival music picture WHO’S GONNA SAVE YOU that was broadcast on SABC Africa during the United Nations Conference of the Parties on Climate Change, COP17 in Durban, South Africa and screened during the Permanent Forum On Indigenous Issues at United Nations Headquarters in New York City.

-Following her Grandmother's transition and journey to the spirit world on 11 June 2012, Dakota’s beautifully haunting debut recording of the classic traditional song LA LLORONA (English: Weeping Woman), dropped on 11 June 2013 and debuted on KXMT 99.1 FM Northern New Mexico.
+Following her Grandmother's transition and journey to the spirit world on 11 June 2012, Dakota’s beautifully haunting debut recording of the culturally iconic song LA LLORONA (English: Weeping Woman), dropped on 11 June 2013 and debuted on KXMT 99.1 FM Northern New Mexico.
 The LA LLORONA music video was released on the Day of the Dead (Spanish: Día de Metros) 1 November 2013.
 Dakota’s performance is dedicated to the memory of her Grandmother.

 In 2015 Dakota once again found herself in Paris and at another historic United Nations Conference of the Parties on Climate Change, COP21.
 On the occasion of the closing ceremony of ArtCOP21, an exploration of the cultural stakes of climate change, Dakota closed the programme with her unique voice and multicultural style at the Gaîté lyrique in Paris, France where more than 200 artists, poets, professionals, scientists and thinkers imagine together other narratives and other perspectives to reinvent our world.